An Accident of Geography

 Richard C. Blum is an accomplished private-equity investor and philanthropist with deep interest in the developing world.
 Sherpas who guided his treks high in the Himalaya five decades ago sparked his humanitarian vision and commitment.
 Several hundred thousand people in more than 70 countries have benefited directly from projects, methods, experts, and young people inspired by his leadership.

 Thomas C. Hayes is a principal with Finsbury, a global consulting firm in strategic communications, and a former award-winning New York Times economic correspondent.
-An Accident of Geography is his fourth book, collaborating on each as writer with authors in business, investing, management and philanthropy.
+An Accident of Geography is his fourth book, collaborating on each as writer with authors in investing, management, technology, and philanthropy.

 “An Accident of Geography offers a rousing, uplifting, high-octane tour of an extraordinary life.
 Although Dick Blum has made an indelible mark in many spheres, I know him primarily as the driving force behind the amazing American Himalayan Foundation.
 Over the past twenty years I have witnessed Dick’s visionary leadership and irrepressible energy transform hundreds of thousands of lives in Nepal, Tibet, and India.
 If you’re wondering how to make the world a better place, this book will inspire you.”